 t: 03 9753 5208f: 03 9753 5213

-Melissa is the newest addition to the Homefree Mortgages team.
-She is Homefree Mortgages' Office Manager, helping out with all administration and marketing tasks.
+Jennifer is the newest addition to the Homefree Mortgages team.
+She is Homefree Mortgages' Administration Assistant, helping out with all administration tasks.

-In her spare time, Melissa enjoys travelling the world and spending time with family including her adopted greyhound.
+In her spare time, Jennifer enjoys being with her husband and son, travelling and spending time with friends.

-The warm and friendly Melissa will be your first port of call when you phone, email or visit the Homefree Mortgages' office.
+The warm and friendly Jennifer will be your first port of call when you phone, email or visit the Homefree Mortgages' office.

 Phone: 03 9753 5208Fax: (03) 9753 5213Email firstname.lastname@example.orgOffice Address: 1st Floor, Shop 11, Mountain Gate Shopping Centre,1880 Ferntree Gully Road,Ferntree Gully VIC 3156Postal Address: PO Box 1033,Mountain Gate, VIC 3156

 This Policy also includes our credit reporting policy, that is, it covers additional information on how we manage your personal information collected in connection with a credit application, or a credit facility.
 We refer to this credit-related information below as credit information.